ComfyUI TypeError: Failed to Fetch Server Logs Fix

 Then test the simplest local address:

-http://127.0.0.1:8188If local access works but LAN/proxy access fails, the issue is likely network-related rather than a broken ComfyUI install.
+http://127.0.0.1:8188If local access works but LAN or proxy access fails, the issue is likely network-related rather than a broken ComfyUI install.

 Step 4: Check Firewall, Antivirus, VPN, or Proxy Tools